Building a basic autograd engine from scratch

 \[\left\{ \begin{aligned} w_1 &\leftarrow w_1 - \alpha \cdot \frac{\partial \text{loss}}{\partial w_1} \\ w_2 &\leftarrow w_2 - \alpha \cdot \frac{\partial \text{loss}}{\partial w_2} \end{aligned} \right.\]

-Implementing a basic autograd engine
+Implementing the engine

 w1 = Value(2.0)